Marie Kondo Your Pantry

 Glass jars to fill with any dry, bulk ingredients such as lentils, rice, oats, nuts, and seeds.
 If they’re in a plastic bag or container, dump the contents into sealed glass jars to minimize BPA exposure and then take that jar with you to refill from the bulk section when that ingredient runs out.

 Consider making your own dairy-free milk alternatives at home that you can store in large glass jars in the refrigerator.
-We love a simple hemp seed milk blended with dates and vanilla bean that doesn’t require any straining whatsoever.
+We love a simple nut or seed milk blended with dates and vanilla bean that doesn’t require any straining whatsoever.
 Also, CAP Coconut Butter + hot water makes an instant coconut milk base for morning lattes.

 ITEMS TO ADD + ELEVATE

 Boketto Matcha!
 Simply for the grounding energy it provides, plus the added benefits of chlorophyll and antioxidants.
 Not only is it a wonderful, non-acidic caffeine alternative to drink, but it can also be explored in cooking and baking — think morning oats, pancakes, dressings, and other indulgences.

 Honey!
 And other immune boosting, sweet staples for internal support— especially during the dryer, colder months.
 Activist Manuka Raw Honey and Fat of the Land Elderberry Syrup are a two we’d highly recommend.

 Kitcheri Bowl!
 For those days where digestion could use a little reset, this makes it super simple to prep.
 Because of its warm and nourishing properties, kitcheri has become a favorite in our pantry to soothe the body internally without feeling deprived of nutrients and satiation.